SDarkMagic/BMPM-BOTWMapTool/README.md

 # Installation
  Copy the ".exe" file to C:/Users/(username)/AppData/local/Programs/Python/scripts/ OR add the directory containing the compiled script to your PATH
+ OR
+ use the command <pip install bmpm> from the cli to automatically install the and setup necessarry files OR download a zip of the code and run <python setup.py install> from the cli to install and setup the files

 # Usage
  The batch file included is for recursively going through directories and editing all "LevelSensorMode" parameters to 1